-The If the borrower's receipt of receives a new Stafford, or PLUS loan under the Perkins, FFELP, or Direct Loan Program (with the exception of a Consolidation loan that does not include any loans that are in a conditional discharge status) within 3 years from the date the physician completes and certifies the discharge application, terminates the borrower's conditional discharge is terminated and the loan(s) is reinstated to the status it held prior to the initial determination, If a FFELP loan was certified prior to the date the physician certified the physician's certification, any proceeds of such loan that are disbursed after the date of the physician's certification must be returned to the holder within 120 days of the disbursement date(s) to preserve the borrower's discharge eligibility. and If the borrower's conditional discharge is terminated, the Department reinstates collection activities on any loan on which collection activity had been previously suspended based on an initial determination of total and permanent disability.
+The If the borrower's receipt of receives a new Stafford, or PLUS loan under the Perkins, FFELP, or Direct Loan Program (with the exception of a Consolidation loan that does not include any loans that are in a conditional discharge status) after the date the physician completes and certifies the discharge application, terminates the borrower's conditional discharge is terminated.
+If a FFELP loan was certified prior to the date the physician certified the discharge application, any proceeds of such loan that are disbursed after the date of the physician's certification must be returned to the holder within 120 days of the disbursement date(s) to preserve the borrower's discharge eligibility. and If the borrower's conditional discharge is terminated, the Department reinstates collection activities on any loan on which collection activity had been previously suspended based on an initial determination of total and permanent disability.
 (See sSubsection 13.8.F for more information regarding the total and permanent disability discharge and the glossary for the definition of "totally and permanently disabled.")

-[§682.402(c)(14)(ii)(B) and (C)]
+[§682.402(c)(+4)(ii)(B) and (C)]